koculu/Topaz/README.md

 ```
 Comments:

-ClearScript V8 Engine is super optimized for isolated scripts that does not communicate with the host.
+ClearScript V8 Engine is super optimized for isolated scripts that don't communicate with the host.
 However, it is extremely slow (1M Loop in 8 seconds!) if the script code interacts with host.
 Topaz is significantly faster than Jint in simple for loops.
 Moreover, Topaz can iterate loops in parallel using .NET Task Parallel Library (TPL).